msndie/IRC/README.md

 # Usage

-Run client or just use netcat
+Run weechat, adium or mb irssi(not tested), or just use netcat

 ```
 nc localhost <port>